apify/apify-docs/docs/tutorials/cache-repeated-page-data.md

 # Cache repeated page data

 Opening a page is by far the most expensive operation the scraper does.
-Each request has to use a precious IP address to route the traffic, then download a big HTML (and a lot of other resources if you use a browser) over the network (and pay for data transfer) and finally spend CPU time on parsing that HTML.
-Compared to that, the code you write inside the scraper itself is basically for free.
+Each request has to use a precious IP address to route the traffic, then download a large HTML document (and a lot of other resources, if you use a browser) over the network (and pay for data transfer), and finally spend CPU time on parsing that HTML.
+Compared to that, the code you write inside the scraper itself is essentially free.

-If you want to reduce the costs of scraping, not re-scraping certain pages is one of the best ways to do that.
-The number of use-cases where this is possible might be quite low but you should always see and take advantage of such situation.
-In this article we will go through one typical scraping use-case and apply caching in a simple and effective way.
+If you want to reduce your scraping costs, not re-scraping certain pages is one of the best ways to do that.
+The number of use cases where this is possible might be quite low but you should always look for and take advantage of such situations.
+In this article, we will go through one typical scraping use case and apply caching in a simple and effective way.

+> In a rush?
+Skip the tutorial and [see the full code example](https://github.com/metalwarrior665/apify-utils/blob/master/examples/caching-page-data.js).

 ## [](#how-to-cache-data-inside-an-actor) How to cache data inside an actor